renproject/darknode-cli/README.md

 # Darknode CLI

-The Darknode CLI is a command-line interface for managing Darknodes on Republic Protocol.
+The Darknode CLI is a command-line interface for managing Darknodes on Ren Protocol.
 It is installed on your local workspace, and will automatically create and update machines for you.
-Currently it only support **macOS** and **Linux**.
+Currently it only support **macOS**, **Linux** and **Window**(see [Windows Instructions](docs/windows-instructions.md)).

 ![](./docs/darknode-cli-overview.jpg)